KennthShang/PhaBOX/README.md

 <img src='logo1.png'>

-This is the source code of our website [Phage SUITE](https://phage.ee.cityu.edu.hk/result?jobId=PhaSUITE20221120-163201-152075)
+This is the source code of our website [Phage BOX](https://phage.ee.cityu.edu.hk/result?jobId=PhaSUITE20221120-163201-152075)

-Phage SUITE is a python library for phage-related tasks, including phage identification, taxonomy classification, host prediction and lifestyle prediction.
+Phage BOX is a python library for phage-related tasks, including phage identification, taxonomy classification, host prediction and lifestyle prediction.
 We integrate our previous published tools: PhaMer, PhaGCN, CHERRY, and PhaTYP into one program.
 In addition, we optimized the functions in these program to save computation resourse and time and provided an one-shot mode to run all the pipelines using one command.
 Hope you will enjoy it.

 If you have any suggestion or problem, feel free to contact me via email: jyshang2-c@my.cityu.edu.hk.
 Also you can open an issue under this GitHub folder.